ajay-CaTi/full-react-app/README.md

 pres button
 3 card

-react creates virtual dom which is representation of actual dom
+react creates virtual dom which is the JAVASCRIPT representation of actual dom

 diff algo find the diff between virtual and actual dom on every render cycle